MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidlidtaskownership-canonical-property.md

 api_type:
 - COM
 ms.assetid: 805dcb6c-f405-4c4d-8bca-af4bd9cd44fa
-description: "Indicates the role of the current user relative to the task."
+description: "Indicates the role of the current user relative to the task for Outlook 2013 or Outlook 2016."
 ---

 # PidLidTaskOwnership Canonical Property